 Why are my teeth sensitive?

 There are a number of factors that may cause teeth to be sensitive, and there are a number of types of sensitivity that my be experienced.
 One of the most common types of sensitivity reported is sensitivity to hot and/or cold.
-The most common reason for this type of sensitivity is due to recession of your gums.
-When the gum tissue recedes away from the tooth, the root structure is often exposed.
-The root of a tooth does not have an enamel covering and has instead, a soft covering called cementum.
-When the cementum is lost, the dentin of the tooth is exposed.
-Dentin contains thousands of tiny channels that run from the surface to the nerve center of the tooth.
-These channels contain fluid and after eating or drinking hot or cold foods, the fluid in the channels moves and irritates the nerves in the tooth.
+Often, this type of sensitivity is due to recession of your gums.
 To manage and treat this type of sensitivity, there are a number of toothpastes, gels and some dental procedures that can be applied.
 We can help you determine the cause of your sensitivity and offer advise for managing the problem.

 What should I do to prevent gum disease and tooth decay?

-Great teeth and gum care begin at home.
+Great teeth and gums begin at home.
 Regular brushing and flossing are the best way to maintain optimal oral health.
-Adhering to a daily schedule for home care will greatly minimize the risk of gingivitis or tooth decay.
-It is also imperative to maintain regular visits with a dental professional.
+Following a daily schedule for home care will greatly minimize the risk of gingivitis or tooth decay.
+It is also important to maintain regular visits with a dental professional.

 What is Gingivitis?